What is Financial Accounting? Definition, Principles, Examples

 The financial accounting section of a business uses the double-entry bookkeeping system.
 That is, financial transactions are recorded using this system.

-In an organization, ‘double-entry’ means every transaction that occurs affects two accounts (debit and credit account).
+In an organization, ‘double-entry’ means every transaction that occurs affects two accounts (debit and credit accounts).
 For instance, if an organization borrows $75,000 from a microfinance bank, the company’s cash assets increase while its debt also increases.

 The double-entry accounting format ensures entries on both sides of an account.
 A transaction is recorded as a debit in one account and simultaneously recorded as a credit in the other account.